h-griffin/dnd-notes/grimmhaus/party.md

     - goblin, warlock
     - small goblin rogue and bear familiar
     - related (sister?) to auri
+    - sent on missions to defeat all creatures of the dread by indigo
+    - familiar:
         - ursa the bear
         - ### stubby the pigeon
             - sir stubble of the south wind
 - [Verana](https://www.dndbeyond.com/characters/106559591)
     - female high elf, fighter
     - high elf from holy isle